jmcabo/avgtime/README.md

 Works like the linux `time` command, except it accepts a -r argument to specify repetitions and shows stats.

-It works for both Windows and Linux.
+It works for Windows, Linux and OS X.

 If repetitions are specified, then stats are computed and shown, like median, average, and standard deviation.

 Pass `-q` to make the program under test silent (stdout and stderr piped to /dev/null).
+The console output sometimes slows down programs, so it might be desirable to suppress their output with `-q`.

 Pass `-d` to discard the first run.
 If -d is passed, there is one extra repetition which is discarded.